-Hi, I’m Trent Polack (@mittense on twitter).
-I make video games as a Creative Director at Team Chaos, where we most recently released Loot Raiders, SPACE COLORS, Dragon Raiders, Cat vs. Aliens, Dragon Academy, and Elements: Broken Lands.
+And even before that, I was Creative Director and Executive Producer at Team Chaos, working on games like SUPERCHROMA, Rooster Teeth vs. Zombiens, Loot Raiders, SPACE COLORS, Dragon Raiders, Cat vs. Aliens, Dragon Academy, and Elements: Broken Lands.

-Before that, I worked as a Senior Designer on various projects at LightBox Interactive as well as spending years on Starhawk and the initial design/development of Plundernauts.
+And even before that, I worked as a Senior Designer on various projects at LightBox Interactive as well as spending years on Starhawk and the initial design/development of Plundernauts.

-In the past, I was a game developer at Stardock Entertainment where I worked on Galactic Civilizations 2: Twilight of the Arnor, The Political Machine 2008, and Demigod.
+In the past, I was a game developer at Stardock Entertainment where I worked on Galactic Civilizations 2: Twilight of the Arnor, Sins of a Solar Empire, The Political Machine 2008, and Demigod.
 I was also involved with a large amount of the development of Elemental: War of Magic.
 I’ve also worked as a programmer working on satellite monitoring programs, a game journalist, an author, a door-to-door salesman, a PR dude, and a grocery bag boy.
 That last one is really the highlight of my career, I think.

 I have a degree in English (with a focus on Creative Writing, Computer Science, and Secondary Education) from the University of Michigan.

 I write a whole bunch about bunches of things.
 In the past, I have been known to write entire books such as Focus on 3D Terrain Programming.
 I also coauthored Graphics Programming Methods and Game Programming: Tricks of the Trade.